Hints for Java Revel Quizzes and Programming Projects with CodeGrade

 Create a Scanner object named (e.g., input) for console input.

 Keep reading the integers from the input until there is no more input.
 Test the end of input using input.hasNext().
-For each integer read, if
+For each integer read, if it is divisible by 3, add it to myArrayList.

 Use Collections.sort(myArrayList) to sort the integers in myArrayList in ascending order.